-The town Labuan Bajo and Komodo National Park together offer so many great things to do.
-Labuan Bajo, Flores is a short 1-hour flight from Bali and great to combine with your 3-week Bali Route.
+The town of Labuan Bajo and Komodo National Park offers so many great things to do.
+Labuan Bajo, Flores, is a short 1-hour flight from Bali and great to combine with your 3-week Bali Route.
 From Labuan Bajo, hop on a boat tour around the islands inside the national park.

 1. Hike up Padar Island